EatMoreCode/Mojolicious-Plugin-Log-Elasticsearch/README.md

 The city database can be obtained here: [http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz](http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz).

+If you specify an arrayref of keys in the `log_stash_keys` configuration value, those corresponding values will be pulled from the request's stash (if present) and also sent to Elasticsearch.

-When the index is created, appropriate types are set for the 'ip', 'path' and 'location' fields - in particular the 'path' field is set to not\_analyzed so that it will not be treated as tokens separated by '/'.
+When the index is created, appropriate types are set for the '`ip`', '`path`' and '`location`' fields - in particular the '`path`' field is set to not\_analyzed so that it will not be treated as tokens separated by '/'.

 # METHODS